port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/add-tags-to-ecr-repository.md

         "description": "Use if respository has been ingested into Port.
 If both Repository and Repository Name are specified, Repository takes precedence.", "format": "entity"
       },
-      "repository_name": {
-        "title": "Repository Name",
-        "type": "string",
-        "description": "Use if Respository field is blank.
-If both is filled, Repository takes precedence."
-      },
       "tags": {
         "icon": "DefaultProperty",
         "title": "Tags",